everythingpython/everythingpython.github.io/_notes/Public/Reading/DDIA/Reading DDIA - Part 2.md

 ---

+> [!Question Time]
+>
->❓  *What is the throughput of a system that receives and handled 3 requests per minute, each request of size 2 GB?*
+❓  *What is the throughput of a system that receives and handled 3 requests per minute, each request of size 2 GB?*

 ### Thoughts after reading the section